Here are five hip-hop documentaries on Netflix you need to watch

 Logic, Nas, G-Eazy, 2 Chainz, Dave East, Rapsody, A Boogie with da Hoodie and Just Blaze: director Sacha Jenkins picked an interesting section of rappers and producers for the Rapture documentary.
 Each episode of the series gives you an insight into the personal drive and life of an artist, from the writing process to the struggles.
 It’s the small moments of intimacy, whether it be a family story or an emotional interview answer, that makes each episode special.

 An exploration of the careers of Dr. Dre and Jimmy Iovine, two legendary artists who changed the music industry forever.
-That’s exactly what you can expect of The Defiant Ones, a docu-series by Allen Hughes, Doug Pray and Lasse Jarvi.
-The Defiant Ones illustrates how two talented kids with totally different backgrounds (a black kid from Compton and an Italian kid from Brooklyn) came together, worked tremendously hard and became billionaires.
-It’s a story in honour of those who cross lines, fight back and break barriers.
+That’s exactly what you can expect of The Defiant Ones, a docu-series by Allen Hughes, Doug Pray, and Lasse Jarvi.
+The Defiant Ones illustrates how two talented kids with totally different backgrounds (a black kid from Compton and an Italian kid from Brooklyn) came together, worked tremendously hard, and became billionaires.
+It’s a story in honor of those who cross lines, fight back, and break barriers.

 BAD RAP: THE STRUGGLES FACED AS AN ASIAN-AMERICAN RAPPER